 CFDs grant traders the ability to go both long and short on instruments.
 Since the underlying asset isn’t actually owned, traders have greater flexibility and can shorten CFD trading instruments without worrying about additional costs.

 Most brokers offer CFDs on a wide range of markets.
-Trading CFDs, you can enter the commodity, indices and cryptocurrency markets with FXTM – and enjoy the opportunities and advantages associated with each.
+Trading CFDs, you can enter the commodity and indices with FXTM – and enjoy the opportunities and advantages associated with each.

 While there are many benefits of CFDs, there are drawbacks that traders should bear in mind when deciding on their trading instrument.